 - Speakers’ Corner, the most famous speakers’ corner on the planet (see below)

-- Swimming at The Lido during the summer months
+- Lido and paddling pool for kids during the summer months

 - The South Carriage Drive Playground offering children adventurous play space